-Meadows HR in 11th, Rays top Yanks 2-1, back into 1st place
+Astros top Red Sox 7-3 for 10th straight win

 The Reds beat the Dodgers for the first time in five games this season, including LA’s three-game sweep in April.
 The Dodgers are 34-23 at Great American Ball Park, the second-best mark by an NL team behind the Mets.

 Tyler Mahle (1-5) got his first win in his ninth start, allowing four singles and a pair of walks in five innings.
 The Dodgers got a base runner in each of the first five innings Saturday but Mahle escaped a pair of scoring threats.
 Three relievers completed the Reds’ sixth shutout, tied with the Cubs for most in the NL.
 The Dodgers were blanked for the fourth time.

 Winker’s solo homer in the second inning off Walker Buehler (4-1) ended the Dodgers’ streak of 23 scoreless innings.